Futarimiti/ferrum.nvim/readme.md

 If you're interested in working on any of the goals above, please check with me first as I may already be on them!

-And of course, bug reports and QoL improvements are also welcome.
+And of course, bug reports and QoL improvements are always welcome.

 ## Related projects